Due to COVID, we have temporarily suspended these workshops.

-In this course, you will start with a theory overview of how VFDs actually change the speed of a motor.
-You then get into labs where you take real-world service based scenarios, program them into a Lenze AC Tech drive, and wire it up on our fancy patch panel pendants.
+In this course, you get into labs where you take real-world service based scenarios, program them into a Lenze AC Tech drive, wire it up, and test to see that it works.

 This is not just an advertising gimmick where we tell you how great we are -- even though we are ;) This is a workshop where our objective is to give you the experience you need to better commission a drive.

 The class sizes are small, 3-6 people, so you will have plenty of opportunities to bounce ideas back and forth.

 We host the training in our office, but if you have 3 or more guys then we can also come to you.

 There are 5 labs.
 You and your group can go through as many labs as you want, time permitting.

 To sign up or get more information, send an email to AwesomeTraining@electram.com or call 780-451-0418.